Swagat2403/JAVA-DSA/Basics/README.md

-# Let's learn JAVA from scratch
+# Let's get the basics down